-The 1971 Gator Bowl featuring Auburn and Ole Miss was understandably billed as a battle between junior Pat Sullivan and senior Archie Manning, two of the best players in the country.
+The 1971 Gator Bowl was understandably billed as a battle between Auburn junior Pat Sullivan and Ole Miss senior Archie Manning, two of the best players in the country.

 Sullivan hated that.

-“I hope people don’t build it up as a game between he and I,” Sullivan told reporters a month before the game.
+“I hope people don’t build it up as a game between he and I,” he told reporters a month before the game.
 “It’ll be between two teams, and the best one will win.”

 He was right.
-After going up 21-0 in the first quarter, Auburn held on to win 35-28.
+Auburn held on to win 35-28 after going up 21-0 in the first quarter.
 Sullivan put up the best numbers of his career to that point, accounting for 386 total yards.
 Manning was magnificent, broken arm and all.
-The two superstars wouldn’t stop gushing about the other’s performance because, hey, why stop now?
+The two superstars wouldn’t stop gushing about the other’s performance… because, hey, why stop now?

 The SEC’s most dynamic quarterbacks had regularly been asked to comment on the other’s abilities throughout the season, and they regularly obliged.